jamesplease/fi-calc-guide/src/how-it-works/computed-historical-data.md

 # Computed Historical Data

-The data in Shiller's data set is not in the exact format that this calculator needs to run computations.
-Some of Shiller's data must be manipulated before simulations can be run.

-In this guide, we will cover the values that we compute from Shiller's data set and the formulas used to compute them.
+The FI Calc algorithm uses some values that are derived from Shiller's data set.

 ## Inflation